adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 ### OpenCV

-We are now capable of receiving and rendering a new screen image every frame of the application.
-Now we can get image data from a `cv::VideoCapture` object.
-Define a camera that has a `cv::Mat` to store the most recent webcam image and the image dimensions.
+We are now capable of rendering a new screen image every frame of the application.
+The `cv::VideoCapture` in our camera object will provide this data.
+Include a `cv::Mat` to store the most recent webcam image as well as the image dimensions.

 ```cpp
 #include <opencv2/opencv.hpp>